enliangwu/android_app/README.md

 ## Task 2: Web Service Logging and Analysis Dashboard

 For Task 2, you are to embellish your web service to add logging, analysis, and reporting capabilities.
 In other words, you are to create a web-based dashboard to your web service that will display information about how your service is being used.
 This will be web-page interface designed for laptop or desktop browser, not for mobile.
 In order to display logging and analytical data, you will have to first store it somewhere.
-For this task, you are required to store your data in a noSQL database, or more specifically a MongoDB, database hosted in the cloud.
+For this task, you are required to store your data in a NoSQL database, or more specifically a MongoDB, database hosted in the cloud.

 The following is a diagram of the components in Task 2.